hatha yoga

 Reflex zones and a large number of terminal nerves make up the hand and foot, which constitute a high concentration of life energy (Prana).

-We manipulate the elements in the physical body and the subtle body where internal energy is redirected by joining the fingers in various combinations, producing changes in the veins, tendons, glands, and sensory organs to bring the body back into balance.
 The mudras of the body stimulate certain endocrine glands that affect hormonal changes as well as changes in consciousness and energy centers (chakras).
 Bandhas are locks that begin on the physical level by contracting certain muscle groups and are reflected on the nervous system and further on the mental and energy levels.
 Muscle contraction deeply affects the nervous, respiratory, endocrine, and energy systems, and the bandha transmits a nerve impulse to the central nervous system.
 When we practice bandhas, different parts of the body are gently but strongly tightened and tense, which acts as a massage for the internal organs, enhancing their circulation, regulating the innervation of the nerves and the work of the endocrine glands.
 Performing these exercises regularly has a rejuvenating effect and is beneficial for the subtle energy system, physical body, and nervous system.
 Bandhas have a pronounced effect on increasing the flow of prana (vital energy) through the chakras and the main energy channel of sushumna nadi.

 There are three most famous bandhas: